 One of the biggest benefits to the Sevylor Quikpak K5 inflatable kayak is the overall convenience it offers.
 It’s the lightest sit inside kayak on our list and comes with an incredibly handy backpack for storage when you’re not using the kayak.
 The backpack is surprisingly comfortable to carry, too, a relatively small feature that has a big impact, especially when you’re hiking into your kayaking spot.

 On the water, the Quikpak performs well, especially when it comes to stability and handling, making it a great kayak for beginners and casual paddlers.
 Unfortunately, the top-layer fabric on the kayak isn’t water resistant, so the more you’re out on the water, the heavier the kayak becomes as the fabric gets wetter.
 This can also make it difficult to put the kayak away at the end of the day.
 Still, the Quikpak is an excellent choice, especially if you’re looking for something lightweight and easy to pack around.
+Also check out the best tandem kayak.

 #4 Intex Explorer K2 – Best Two Person Inflatable KayakWHY WE LIKE IT: The Intex Explorer K2 is spacious and durable, and it offers a solid option for people who want to enjoy the water with their friends.
 With a 2-person carrying capacity and a good variety of included accessories, you’ll up and running in no time with this inflatable kayak.